A Beginner's Guide to Buying a Pressure Washer

 - Basic cleaning - An electric pressure washer can tackle many tasks, such as cleaning a garage floor, fences, sidewalks or siding.
-You can also use it to clean window screens, which tend to trap lots of dust and debris over time.

 - Preparation before staining/painting - Scraping off a layer of peeling paint or washed-out stain is simple with an electric power washer.
 This device can leave a wooden shed or deck completely bare before you apply primer or stain.

 - Washing your vehicle - An electric power washer provides enough power to wash your car in the driveway.
 This can help remove dirt and debris from the paint.
-Remember not to spray too closely because it can damage the finish.

 - Cleaning gutters - When you need to clean leaves or mold from the gutters or downspouts, an electric unit doesn't always provide the required power.
 A gas pressure washer is able to complete these types of medium and heavy duty projects.

 - Portability - Not all tasks are close to an electrical outlet, and that makes a gas-powered pressure washer a major asset.
 This unit is ideal for professionals who conduct light home improvement projects or cleanings.